nick-z-h/memo-mate/README.md

 MemoMate is a full-stack web application that empowers users to upload their notes, data, and documents and interact with them using AI-driven chat functionality.
 With MemoMate, you can easily query, explore, and gain insights from your personal documents, making information retrieval seamless and intuitive.

+Currently, it only supports object storage features.
+However, significant time and effort were dedicated to the observability and error management of these features.

+As part of my research at UWaterloo, I will have hands-on experience developing Multi-Agent AI systems, so until I gain more practical experience, the AI-driven features will not be developed.

+Currently, the idea is to use a Multi-Agent approach with different AI agents for differing specialties such as summarizing information, generating examples/practice problems, and solving queried problems.

 ## Core Features

 - Upload and Organize Documents: